jsmith/school/bio1001/midterm1.md

 ## Creating & Destroying Polymers
 *Polymerization* is the synthesis of polymers.
 These reactions are called *condensation reactions* (or *dehydration reactions*) as they take place between an OH and H and form H2O when complete.
 They are catalyzed by enzymes.

 *Depolymerization* is the breakdown of polymers.
-These reactions are called *dehydration reactions* as they use H2O during the reaction.
-They are also catalyzed by enzymes.
+This reaction is called *hydrolysis* as they use H2O during the reaction.
+They are also catalyzed by *hydrolytic enzymes* (also known as *hydrolases*) which must be segregated within the *lysosome* (in animal cells) to prevent destruction of cellular components.

 ## What are Carbs
 *Carbohydrates* are the sugars and starches and are used to store energy and for cell to cell communication.
 A *monosaccharide* is a carbohydrate monomer which are also known as the simple sugars. *Glucose*, a 6 carbon sugar, is the most common monosaccharide and exists in both a linear and ring form.